wp-plugins/easy-site-importer/readme.txt

 Tested up to: 4.1
 Stable tag: 1.0

-Easily copy and import content from any site by spidering, scraping and then processing the text, images and meta content from any other site.
+Easily copy and import content from any site by spidering, scraping and then processing the text, images and meta content easily

 == Description ==

-Easy site importer makes the process of migrating from any web site a much simpler, easy and less time consuming process.
+Easy site importer makes the process of migrating from any web site a much simpler, easy and a less time consuming process.
 Simply enter the URL of a site and Easy Site Importer will automatically scan the target website to find sections of the site which have content to be scraped.
 Specify which main HTML content block contains the main content for the site and if required an additional start and end string within this main content block.